chef/chef-web-docs/chef_master/source/resource_examples.rst

 .. end_tag

-**Set proxy settings to be the same as those used by the chef-client**
+**Set proxy settings to be the same as those used by Chef Infra Client**

 .. tag resource_registry_key_set_proxy_settings_to_same_as_chef_client

 ..
-To set system proxy settings to be the same as used by the chef-client:
+To set system proxy settings to be the same as used by Chef Infra Client:

 Use a double-quoted string: